-15 \$
+15 Current portion of Notes Payable, exclusive of equipment obligations and real estate obligations \$

 To Whom Payable What Security When Due Amount

 16 Accounts Payable: (a) Not past due \$

 10

 To Whom Payable What Security When Due Amount

-17 Other current liabilities\$ \$ Accrued interest, taxes, insurance, payrolls, etc.
+17 Other current liabilities

 Description Amount

 18 Real Estate encumbrances \$

 19 Construction Equipment obligations (a) Total payments due within

-19 Secured by equipment: (b) Total payments due after si
+19 Secured by equipment: (b) Total payments due after six months \$

-To Whom Payable How Payable Amoi unt
+To Whom Payable How Payable Amount

 20 Other non-current liabilities and non-current t notes payable \$

 Description For What When Due Amount

-\Show book value (Cost less Depreciation) unless an appraisal schedule prepared by an independent appraiser is attached; in which case, appraised value may be shown.
+^{}Show book value (Cost less Depreciation) unless an appraisal schedule prepared by an independent appraiser is attached; in which case, appraised value may be shown.

 21 Reserves \$

 Description Amount

 Φ.

 22 Capital stock paid up:

 23 Surplus (or Net Worth) \$

 Te otal Liabilities and Capit tal \$

 EXHIBIT 5 - SUBORDINATION OF NO

 RTPA

 A 4 -11.1 C 1

 • cholders of a corporation may -

 = = = rposes, in those cases where v erified subordination ag reements are executed

 stating:

 a

 The am ount of \$ due me from

 (Name of Corporati on)

 (c ,

-D C:4-11114 4 - DTD
+D C:4-11114-4 4 - DTD

 - Capital and will not be withd -

 me or a iny contract with said RTPA A on which the corporation ma ly be the successful blac ier or proposer.

-(Signature of Creditor $\mathfrak{c}$ (Date) )
+(Signature of Creditor \mathfrak{c} (Date))